vvvvvvss/OSI/README.md

 A switch has many ports, to which computers are plugged in.
 When a data frame arrives at any port of a network switch, it examines the destination address, performs necessary checks and sends the frame to the corresponding device(s).
 It supports unicast, multicast as well as broadcast communications.
 Switching in IT and computer networking is the transfer of data packets, or blocks of data, through a network switch.
 Switches transfer data from source ports on devices such as computers to destination ports on devices such as routers.
+# IP addressing
+When a server sends a packet, it uses the destination IP address to determine whether to use Ethernet switching or IP routing.
+If the destination IP address is on the same network as the server, the server uses the destination MAC address.
+If the destination IP address is on a different network, the server uses the MAC address of the gateway router as the destination MAC address.
 # ROUTER
 Routers are networking devices operating at layer 3 or a network layer of the OSI model.
 They are responsible for receiving, analysing, and forwarding data packets among the connected computer networks.